-Florida shooter willing to plead guilty, attorney says
+Student who survived school shooting to lawmakers: 'Shame on you'

 The sheriff's office received a range of emergency calls that included reports of a mentally ill person, child/elderly abuse, a domestic disturbance and a missing person.

-There were 20 calls for service over the past "few years" pertaining to Nikolas Cruz, according to Broward County Sheriff Scott Israel.
+There were 20 calls for service over the past "few years" pertaining to Cruz, according to Broward County Sheriff Scott Israel.

-Cruz is being held without bond following his video hearing Thursday in Broward County court.